-* VIRTUAL MIDI - HIDE OWN PORTS* – If enabled, no virtual MIDI ports will be created for DrumJam, so that applications will not be able to send or connect to us on their end.
+VIRTUAL MIDI - Allow Connections – If enabled, virtual MIDI ports will be created for DrumJam, so that applications will be able to send or connect to us on their end.
 You can still send and receive MIDI using the input and output connections shown above.

 RANDOMIZE OPTIONS - Opens a separate page.

 AUTO RANDOMIZE LOOPS - MIN - Determines the smallest interval of time in bars that the loop parts will be randomised, whilst keeping the instruments the same.

 AUTO RANDOMIZE LOOPS - MAX - Determines the longest interval of time in bars that the loop parts will be randomised, whilst keeping the instruments the same.

 AUTO RANDOMIZE INSTRUMENTS – MIN - Determines the smallest interval of time in bars that the instruments will be randomized.

 AUTO RANDOMIZE INSTRUMENTS – MAX - Determines the longest interval of time in bars that the instruments will be randomized.